UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 ![](images/paste_scaffold_substrands_to_helices_3_4.png)

-Switch to pencil mode, and connect substrands on helices 2 and 3 by crossovers near the edges of the helices:
+Switch to pencil mode, and connect substrands on helices 2 and 3 by crossovers near the outer edges of the helices:

 ![](images/scaffold_substrands_helices_0_4_out_crossovers.png)

 Now, recursively copy/paste: select all the substrands on helices 1-5 and copy/paste them to helices 6-9 as before.
-Since this is all the substrands except the topmost substrand, one simple way is to press Ctrl+A to select all strands,
+Since this is all the substrands except the topmost substrand, one fast way is to press Ctrl+A to select all strands:

 ![](images/all_substrands_selected.png)